harrycresswell/typeservices/README.md

 # Typeservices.co

-A Hugo starter project and theme used for [harrycresswell.com](https://harrycresswell.com/).
+A Hugo starter project and theme used for [typeservices.co](https://typeservices.co/).
+A type design project by Harry Cresswell.

 ## Features